yangarbiter/adversarial-nonparametrics/README.md

 ## Examples

+- To reproduce number in the paper, please set random_seed to 0 and set ord to inf.

 - Run 3-NN using RBA-Approx searching 50 regions on dataset mnist 1 versus 7.
   The dataset has a total of 300 examples, 100 for training, from the 200 leftout examples, select 100 corrected predicted data for purturbation.